jassummisko/NewStella/README.md

                         of the server is used.
 See ?deflang

-?deflang [lang_code]    Sets the default language of the given server
+?deflang [lang_code]    Sets the default language of the given server ADMIN ONLY              to [lang_code].
-                        to [lang_code].
 The default value is 'en' for English.

 NOTE: Language codes follow the ISO 691-1 standard.
 If the language is not found in ISO 691-1, then ISO 639-3 is used.